CVE-2023-20252 Overview

 Immediate Actions Required

-- Restrict network access to SD-WAN Manager management interfaces to trusted networks only
+- Restrict network access to the SD-WAN Manager management interface to trusted administrative subnets and jump hosts.

 Patch Information